 The Committee also has responsibility for the continual up-skilling of Board members and volunteers, through various education programmes designed for credit unions.
-Credit union committees offer an excellent starting point for new volunteers by providing experience, learning and an active role within the credit union and personal and professional development.

-We actively encourage any members with IT, business, marketing, HR, legal, banking, investment and any other relevant skills to consider putting themselves forward for election as either a Director, a member of the Board Oversight Committee or as a Volunteer Committee member.
+We actively encourage any members with IT, business, marketing, HR, legal, banking, investment, accounting and any other relevant skills to consider putting themselves forward for election as either a Director, a member of the Board Oversight Committee or as a Volunteer Committee member, where suitable qualified.
 This is an excellent way to give back to your community and we look forward to speaking with you soon.

-At this AGM the following candidates will seek re-election to the Board of Directors on the expiry of their previous term; Colm Haughney and Mary Kinsella.
-Sean Jones will seek election for the first time having been co-opted during the year.
-Tom O'Neill will also seek election, having served on the Board in the past.
+At this AGM the following candidates will seek re-election to the Board of Directors on the expiry of their previous term; Elaine Grant, Larry McNally and Michael Curran.
+Tom Condon and Kathleen Hogan will seek election for the first time having been co-opted during the year.
+Clive Waldron will also seek election.

-Jean McCarthy will seek election to the Board Oversight Committee having been co-opted during the year.
-Rory Hennessy will seek election for the first time.
+Imelda Donohue will seek election to the Board Oversight Committee having been co-opted during the year.

-The closing date for acceptance of nominations for the vacancies arising at the AGM 2023 was 22nd December 2023.
+The closing date for acceptance of nominations for the vacancies arising at the AGM 2024 was 20th December 2024.
 The Nomination Committee has assessed the applications for Board membership.
 The necessary due diligence has been performed and the Committee is satisfied that all candidates are fit and proper to be put forward for election at the AGM.